stepanataccolade/docsv2/sources/ci_subscriptions.md

 The 'Build Infrastructure' section lets you set up your own infrastructure if desired.
 To do so, select the radio button for `I want to use my own build machines` and follow instructions for adding a build node below.

+Please note that you need to add one build node per parallel build, up to a maximum of the number of parallel builds allowed in your plan.

 #### Adding a build node
 * To add a build machine, click on the `Add node` button.
 You will be redirected to the Add Node page.
 * Enter a name for the node and its IP address.